Pope Julius III: The Innocenzo scandal

+For some time afterwards, Protestants, too, seized upon the rumours in the cause of polemic.
+As late as 1597, in his work The Theatre of God's judgement, the English Puritan clergyman Thomas Beard, asserted that it was Julius' "custome ... to promote none to ecclesiastical livings, save only his buggerers".

-Despite the damage which the scandal was inflicting on the church, it was not until after Julius' death in 1555 that anything could be done to curb Innocenzo's visibility.
+Despite the damage which the scandal was inflicting on the church, it was not until after Julius' death in 1555 that anything could be done to reduce Innocenzo's visibility.
 He underwent temporary banishment following the murder of two men who had insulted him, and then again following the rape of two women.
 He tried to use his connections in the College of Cardinals to plead his cause, but his influence waned, and he died in obscurity.
-He was buried in Rome in the Del Monte family chapel.
+He was buried in Rome in the del Monte family chapel.
 One outcome of the cardinal-nephew scandal, however, was the upgrading of the position of Papal Secretary of State, as the incumbent had to take over the duties Innocenzo Del Monte was unfit to perform: the Secretary of State eventually replaced the cardinal-nephew as the most important official of the Holy See.

 Other activities

 Consistories

 Throughout his pontificate, Julius III named twenty new cardinals in four consistories, including one cardinal whom he nominated "in pectore" in 1551 and revealed in the following year.